yangsu01/funance_blog/blogs/10-factor-models-and-PCA/factor-models-and-PCA.md

 Hey.

-As mentioned previously, I will be changing up the structure of future posts, starting with this one.
+As mentioned, I will be changing up the structure of future posts, starting with this one.

 I started writing this blog to document my process as I learn about quantitative finance and share any interesting insights.
 In the past, I tried to provide justification/proof for every theory and equation but that just ended up burning me out.
-Besides, you can just read a textbook or google the terminology to get all the explanation you need.
+Besides, you can just read a textbook or google the terminology to get all the explanations you need.
 The focus now will be on implementation.
 I will still provide links to further information if needed.

-So today, lets develop an investment strategy.
+So today, let's develop an investment strategy.
 Before going into any detail, I'll first clarify the objectives I'm trying to achieve:

 1. Prioritize growth and potential returns
 2. Diversify and capture overall market trends